 At Ohio Hospital for Psychiatry, our alcohol addiction treatment center in Columbus, we base our philosophy on the understanding that every patient who comes to us for help has a history of life experiences that have played a role in turning him or her into the person that he or she is.
 We know that the problems that people are currently struggling with are only a small part of who they are and who they will become.
 Our goal for everyone who seeks treatment with us is to find hope and a renewed sense of contentment and well-being in a confidential, encouraging, and comfortable environment.

-Types of Treatment Offered at Our Hospital for Alcohol Abuse
+Types of Treatment Offered at Our Alcohol Addiction Hospital in Columbus

 At our Columbus hospital for alcohol addiction, our treatment is centered on an active interdisciplinary approach.
 When you first arrive at our hospital, you will participate in a comprehensive evaluation so that we can provide you with a recommendation for the most appropriate level of care.
 Our highly qualified staff makes it their responsibility to provide thorough and compassionate treatment to each and every patient while focusing on each person’s unique set of needs.
 Some of the treatment methods that we incorporate into our individualized care include: